DTAJ095/portfolio-project/portfolio/README.md

 - Adjust colors and styles as needed for your personal branding.

 ## License
-This project is open source and available under the MIT License.
+This project is open source and available for everybody.